OlivierCrt/OlivierCrt/README.md

 **Student at [UPSSITECH](https://www.upssitech.eu/)**, currently working on the **[TLSE-Racing](https://tlseracing.fr/about/)** international autonomous Formula 1 project in collaboration with **ISAE-SUPAERO**.

+##  Internship

-I also completed my internship at [AIST](https://www.aist.go.jp/)  ( major AI research institute in Japan ) .
-I worked in the robot learning field.
+I completed my internship at [AIST](https://www.aist.go.jp/index_en.html), Japan’s lead AI research institute where I worked in the field of robot learning.

+During my internship, I developed a sim-to-real workflow involving a robot and a camera for 6D object pose estimation used in grasping tasks.
+I designed a custom C++ controller that allows flexible editing of trajectory parameters, and built a complete simulation environment in NVIDIA Isaac Sim.

+Using this setup, I trained RL agents in simulation and successfully deployed them to the real robot, achieving a 100% success rate in grasp-and-lift tasks.

-Here is my [AIST GitHub profile](https://github.com/Olivier-AIST) where you can find my custom cpp controller(other works are private).
+You can find part of my work on my **[AIST GitHub profile](https://github.com/Olivier-AIST) including my custom controller and  simulator (other projects remain private).

+Supervisor: Erich Floris, Team leader at AIST

 ---